jojkaart/python-jsonrpc/README.md

 I like the library, because it is very lightweight.
 When i eventually discover other issues while using python-jsonrpc in my main project, i will submit fixes to this repository here.

+This version has a slight modification by Joel Kaartinen <jkaartinen@iki.fi> to modify the behauviour when reading decimal numbers from a json file.
+This version now reads them with Decimal.

 license
 -------